Gillig: Alternative fuels

 In 1992, Gillig began producing an LNG fueled version of the Phantom as a lower emissions option, but discontinued it in 1998.
 The only remaining LNG Phantoms currently operate shuttle service at Los Angeles International Airport and Dallas/Fort Worth International Airport.

 In 1996, Gillig introduced a diesel-electric hybrid powered Phantom, which they produced until 2006.
 The current models continue to be offered in a hybrid powered versions.

 In September 2011, Gillig introduced an alternative fuel BRT model with CNG propulsion—their first CNG-powered bus produced and first production natural gas buses since 1998.
 Long Beach Transit purchased a pilot bus in 2011, and placed an order for 63 more in 2012.

 Gillig and Cummins announced a partnership to develop a battery-electric bus using Cummins technology on October 9, 2017.
-On May 16, 2019 the two companies unveiled a new all-electric bus.
+On May 16, 2019, the two companies unveiled a new all-electric bus.
 The bus uses the Gillig Low Floor platform and is equipped with a traction motor with a peak power and torque of 350 kW and 3500 Nm; it is expected to have a range of approximately 150 mi, based on battery capacity (444 kW-hr) and consumption (2.3 kW-hr/mi).
 The first bus was scheduled to be delivered to Big Blue Bus (serving Santa Monica, California) in May 2020, but it was inaugurated into service on August 19, 2019.

 Trolleybuses

-Though Gillig has never built a complete electric trolleybus, the company has supplied body-chassis shells for others to later equip as trolleybuses.
+Although Gillig has never built a complete electric trolleybus, the company has supplied body-chassis shells for others to later equip as trolleybuses.

 Between 2001 and 2002, Gillig supplied 100 Phantom body-chassis shells to King County Metro Transit.
 Gillig shipped these Phantom buses in fairly complete form, including interior fittings such as seats—lacking only propulsion equipment including trolleypoles.
-Meanwhile, transit agency removed the propulsion system (GE traction motor, Randtronics chopper control, and electronic card cage) from its old fleet of 1979-built AM General trolley coaches which the Gillig vehicles were purchased to replace, and shipped them to Alstom for refurbishment.
+Meanwhile, the Seattle transit agency removed the propulsion system (GE traction motor, Randtronics chopper control, and electronic card cage) from its old fleet of 1979-built AM General trolley coaches which the Gillig vehicles were purchased to replace, and shipped them to Alstom for refurbishment.
 After Alstom refurbished the propulsion system, Metro installed the equipment into the new Gillig Phantom bodies, along with Kiepe pneumatically operated fiberglass trolley poles.

 Between 2014 and 2020, Kiepe partnered with Gillig to produce new dual-mode trolleybuses for the Greater Dayton Regional Transit Authority.
 Gillig shipped four BRTPlus body-chassis shells to Kiepe to build prototype coaches, two of which function as battery electric buses while away from electrical wires and two of which use a diesel generator.
 Two of these prototypes were equipped with diesel-powered generators to power the traction motors off-wire (similar to a hybrid bus) and two use batteries for off-wire operations.
-After successful testing, Dayton ordered 41 production battery-electric trolleys from Kiepe and Gillig.
+After successful testing, Dayton ordered 41 production battery-electric trolleys from Kiepe and Gillig, and they were delivered in 2019–2020.